patrickCNMartin/patrickCNMartin.github.io/_pages/cv.md

 **University of Essex**
 *Colchester, UK*
 **Sep 2019 - Dec 2019**
-- Developer of lighteR - an R package dedicated to the analysis and modelling of Photosynthetic efficiency data - Lawson Lab
+- Developer of the lighteR R package dedicated to the analysis and modelling of Photosynthetic efficiency data.
+Available on GitHub.
+- Analysis of hundreds of plant photosynthetic data samples and modelled plant response behavior.

 ---